"Blue Dream" Impatiens

 Watering -- Aim to keep the soil evenly moist most of the time.
 Don't let the soil dry out completely, but don't keep it constantly soggy either.

 Climate/sunlight -- The regions where Impatiens arguta comes from typically get from 32-39 degrees F in the winter and from 75-90 in the summer, and nights are usually cool.
 Keep in mind that growth and flowering tends to slow below around 50 degrees, so bring it indoors if you'd like it to flower over the winter.
 Outdoors, protect it from frost.
 In hot-summer areas, give it shade during the hot parts of the day.
 This Impatiens looks best when grown in dappled sunlight (filtered) or bright shade.
-It does best with humidity over about 40-45%.
-Indoors, you can use a room humidifier if the air gets too dry in the winter.
+Over about 40% humidity is best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

 It's normal for an older leave to occasionally turn yellow and drop throughout the year, but if it seems excessive, the soil may be too dry down in the root zone.
 If you are sure that's not the case, the plant may need more fertilizer, particularly nitrogen.